mastodon/mastodon/README.md

 ## Contributing

 You can open issues for bugs you've found or features you think are missing.
 You can also submit pull requests to this repository.
-This section may be updated with more details in the future.
+[Here are the guidelines for code contributions](CONTRIBUTING.md)

 **IRC channel**: #mastodon on irc.freenode.net